UkiDLucas/UkiDLucas/README.md

 #### Contact
 Write to me on [LinkedIn][linkedin] <br/>
-🙈  &nbsp; Prefered Pronouns: who, what, which, and whose <br/>
+🙈  &nbsp; Prefered Pronouns: who, we, what, where which, when <br/>

 #### About Uki